-Sarah Aberg is an associate in the White Collar Defense and Corporate Investigations Group in the firm's New York office.
+Sarah Aberg is special counsel in the White Collar Defense and Corporate Investigations Group in the firm's New York office.

 Areas of Practice

 - Global bank in connection with ongoing FINRA, SEC, and state securities investigations.

 - Senior mortgage finance professionals in RMBS-related investigations and litigations led by DOJ, SEC and FINRA.

 - Financial advisors in connection with FOREX investigation.

 - Criminal jury trial defending federal savings bank charged with mortgage and securities fraud by the Manhattan District Attorney.